RushangJ/Certified-Kubernetes-Administrator-CKA-/Domain 1 - Cluster Architecture, Installation, & Configuration/README.md

   - ClusterIP: Help us group the pod together and provide a single interface to access the pods in the group.
   - LoadBalancer

+#### Namespaces:

+- Namespaces provides a mechanism for isolating groups of resources within a single cluster.